TSAR NICHOLAS II

 following the proclamation of the Sacred Coronation of the Sovereign Emperor Nicholas II and the Sovereign Empress Alexandra Fyodorovna of Russia.

-In truth there was no guess work left when it came to announcing the date of the coronation.
 Over 24,000 kilograms of gold and silver cutlery had already been transported to the Kremlin, from Saint Petersburg, to ensure the string of formal coronation banquets were a shimmering success.